Uganda’s Best National Parks-Africa as you Imagine it-only Better

-At 4,000km² Mount Elgon has the most extensive volcanic base in the world.
-The mountain straddles the Uganda-Kenya border.
-It is also the oldest and largest solitary volcanic mountain in East Africa.
+At 4,000km² Mount Elgon has the most extensive volcanic base globally.
+The mountain straddles the Uganda-Kenya border and is also the oldest and largest solitary volcanic mountain in East Africa.

 Its vast form rises more than 3,000 meters above the surrounding plains.
 The mountain’s cool heights offer respite from the hot plains below, with the higher altitudes providing a refuge for flora and fauna.

-Most climbers find that the highlight is not reaching the 4,231-meter Wagagi Peak, but the descent into the largest intact 40km² caldera in the world.
+Most climbers find that the highlight does not reach the 4,231-meter Wagagi Peak but the descent into the world’s largest intact 40km² caldera.

-Mount Elgon, along with Sipi Falls, is part of the Eastern Wonders of Uganda – Adventure, Nature Walks, Hikes, Mountain Biking, Rock Climbing, Abseiling, Trout Fishing, Volcano Climbing, and much more to do and see here.
+Mount Elgon and Sipi Falls are part of the Eastern Wonders of Uganda – Adventure, Nature Walks, Hikes, Mountain Biking, Rock Climbing, Abseiling, Trout Fishing, Volcano Climbing, and much more to do and see here.

-It is a fantastic area with many things to be discovered, great hikes, incredible nature walks, visit Bagisu and Sabinyi people.
+It is a fantastic area with many things to be discovered, great hikes, incredible nature walks, and visiting Bagisu and Sabinyi people.
 It is also the area where you find the Abayudaya, the only African Jewish Community in Uganda.
-Near here is where Uganda’s World Class Runners train, and visitors are welcome.
+Here is where Uganda’s World Class Runners train, and visitors are welcome.
 Read more about Mount Elgon National Park here.

-Here is a map of Uganda that shows the parks’ location and gives you a feel of the country.
+Here is a map of Uganda showing the parks’ location and giving you a sense of the country.
 The 10 National Parks in Uganda are located primarily in the western part of Uganda.
 Murchison Falls National Park is in the north, while Mount Elgon is east on Kenya’s border.
 Kidepo Valley Park is in the remote northeast of the country.

-To include all parks in one Safari would take fourteen or more days on a drive-safari.
-It can be done in fewer days if you choose a fly-in and drive safari.
+To include all parks in one Safari would take fourteen or more days on a drive-safari, and it can be done in fewer days if you choose a fly-in and drive Safari.
 You can even include Gorilla and Chimpanzee tracking with the remote Kidepo Valley National Park.

-To get a taste of Uganda, we suggest a Safari of seven to eight days, including Bwindi Impenetrable Forest National Park Gorilla Trekking, Queen Elizabeth National Park Wildlife, and Kibale Forest National Park Chimpanzee Trekking.
+We suggest seven to eight days to taste Uganda, including Bwindi Impenetrable Forest National Park Gorilla Trekking, Queen Elizabeth National Park Wildlife, and Kibale Forest National Park Chimpanzee Trekking.

 “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”– Winston Churchill-my African Journey published in 1908.

-The Best 10 National Parks in Uganda can be part of your Safari – if you like to see any of them on a safari with us – Let us know.
+The Best 10 National Parks in Uganda can be part of your Safari – if you want to see any of them on a safari with us, let us know.